bytex-solutions/snamp/docs/installation.md

         obr.urls: No synchronizer found for obr.urls
 ```

-Cellar uses [Hazelcast](http://hazelcast.org/) as cluster engine.
+Cellar uses [Hazelcast](http://hazelcast.org/) as a cluster engine.

-When you install the _cellar_ feature, a _hazelcast_ feature is automatically installed, providing the `<snamp>/etc/hazelcast.xml` configuration file.
-For most of the users, default configuration should be fine.
+When you install the _cellar_ feature, a _hazelcast_ feature is being automatically installed, providing the `<snamp>/etc/hazelcast.xml` configuration file.
+For most of the users, default configuration should be appropriate.
 If not, you can tailor this XML file according to your needs by adding/removing/modifying properties.
 Read more about Hazelcast configuration:
 * [Configuring Hazelcast](http://docs.hazelcast.org/docs/3.3/manual/html/configuringhazelcast.html)
 * [Cellar and Hazelcast](http://karaf.apache.org/manual/cellar/latest/user-guide/hazelcast.html)